KyleKing/calcipy_template/README.md

 # Install copier globally with pipx or use your preferred method
 pipx install copier

 # For end users, get the template with the below snippet.
-Replace dest_folder_name
+Replace dest_folder_name (can use ".")
-copier copy copier copy gh:KyleKing/copier_template dest_folder_name
+copier copy gh:KyleKing/calcipy_template dest_folder_name

 # Updates can be retrieved with:
 copier update .